Chinese Tea Ceremony: A Toronto Wedding Photographer's Guide

 โ† Guides

-The tea ceremony is one of the most meaningful parts of a Chinese wedding.
+I photograph a lot of Chinese weddings around Toronto, and the tea ceremony is almost always the part couples ask me the most questions about.
+Some grew up with it and just want it captured well.
+Others are marrying into the tradition and are quietly nervous about getting it right.
+Either way, this is the moment I tell them to slow down for.
+The Chinese tea ceremony is one of the most meaningful parts of a Chinese wedding.
 It's how the newlyweds show respect to their elders, and how those elders welcome them into the family and give their blessing.
 If it's new to you, here's how the whole thing works.

 What the tea ceremony is

 The couple, usually in traditional dress, kneel or stand before their closest relatives and serve them tea with both hands.
-It's a gesture of honour and gratitude, especially toward parents and in-laws.
+It's a gesture of honour and gratitude, especially toward parents and the family they're marrying into.
 In return, the elders drink, accept the marriage, and offer their blessings.

 What you'll need